Blog or Website? With SBI!...

 Fatal Flaw #1) Blogs Do Not Deliver Useful Information Resources

 A blog is like a stack of hundreds of dated back issues of newspapers.
 Aside from "today's snippet," blogs are generally not useful resources for information.
 And information is what people search for; it's what they crave on the Web.

 How does a Theme-Based Content Site differ?
 Instead of a stack of old newspapers, each resembles a good resource book about its theme, composed of useful, original articles ("Web pages") that cover related topics in some depth.
-Written in each small-business owners's unique voice, and based upon that person's experience in the field, they are useful resources that visitors return to over and over.
+Written in each small-business owner's unique voice, and based upon that person's experience in the field, they're useful resources that visitors return to over and over.